DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 # Grid Basics

 The Grid component displays data specified via the `rows` property.
-You should also specify the `columns` property to define for which row fields the grid creates conlumns.
+You should also specify the `columns` property to define for which row fields the grid creates columns.

 ```js
 <Grid